caelum/vraptor4/README.md

 </dependency>
 ```

 Or you can download it directly [at our artifacts repository](https://bintray.com/caelum/VRaptor4/br.com.caelum.vraptor).

+More detailed prerequisites and dependencies can be found [here](http://www.vraptor.org/en/docs/dependencies-and-prerequisites/).

 ##Documentation
 [More detailed documentation](http://www.vraptor.org/en/docs/one-minute-guide/) and [Javadoc](http://www.vraptor.org/javadoc/) are also available at [VRaptor's website](http://www.vraptor.org/en/).